 - Tolerance by Accident, Trust by Design, Public Books, October 21, 2021

 - My 9 year old son trades stocks on Robinhood.
-It isn’t all risky bets, USA Today, July 7, 2021
+It isn’t all risky bets, USA Today, July 7, 2021, reprinted in Stanford GSB Insights.

 - De Verdun à Vichy, de héros a traîtres- évolution politiques des anciens combattants, with Julia Cagé, Anna Dagorret and Pauline Grosjean, AOC, February 5, 2021